Shanthoshbw30/ANN_SC_SEQ/README.md

 Object Oriented Programming II focusing on visualizations using ScanPy

 # `Scanpy-OOP2`
-Visualization of core `scanpy` plot with `marsilea` for visualization.
+Visualization of RNA-seq data using `scanpy` plot with `marsilea`.

 ---------------------------

-A GENIOMHE Master 1 Python project
+Master 1 Object Oriented Python project from GENIOMHE

 ### File contents